7 Best Kauai Snorkeling Spots

 *Kid Friendly *Outdoor Showers *Public Restrooms *Picnic Tables *Kid Friendly In Summer

-Tunnels is a good spot to see sea turtles in their natural habitat – the sea!
+Tunnels is a good place to view sea turtles in their natural habitat – the sea!
 As you flounder delightfully about, all kinds of fish will surround you.
 You are likely to see the beautiful parrotfish (uhu in Hawaiian), Moorish idol (kihikihi), and sergeant major (manini).
 There are also yellow tang, pennant butterflyfish, coronet fish, and bluefin trevally (omilu).
 Omilu have an absolutely gorgeous outline that flashes like neon when sunlight touches it.
-Keep your flippers crossed you’ll get to see it happen!
+Keep your flippers crossed you’ll see it in real life!

-Once you arrive at Tunnels, you’ll notice sand channels running through the reef.
+Upon arrival at Tunnels, you’ll notice sand channels running through the reef.
 (From above, sand channels look white or turquoise, while the reef looks dark green or brown.)
-As with all Kauai snorkeling sites, you want to enter where the sand is.
-Never step on coral.
+As with all Kauai snorkeling sites, always enter where the sand is and never step on coral.
 A sandy entry keeps everyone healthy – your feet will not be cut, and the corals stay alive for lack of stomping.
-Once you’ve got your gear on, and you’re happily afloat at Tunnels, you only have to swim about ten feet to see the good stuff!
-The ocean floor here is made up of mostly coral reef and rocks.
+Once you’ve got your snorkel gear situated and you’re happily afloat at Tunnels, you only have to swim about ten feet to see the good stuff!
+The ocean floor here is comprised of mostly coral reef and rocks.
 If you’re an advanced snorkeler, head out past the cove to see the outer reefs!
 When you exit, use a sand channel for safety.

 Haena Beach Snorkel Rentals